branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

  * Assessments "are performed even in the absence of a specified ask set, although the results are used to meet task demands as they arise.

- * Pp. 91-92: example of two towers of blocks and a pile of unstacked blocks — you can't tell how tall a tower you could build of the unstacked blocks, and only System can figure it out.
+ * pp. 91-92: example of two towers of blocks and a pile of unstacked blocks — you can't tell how tall a tower you could build of the unstacked blocks, and only System can figure it out.

 ### 3 Sets and prototypes

- * Pp. 92-93: figuring average length of some lines (System 1, impressionistic) vs. total length of some lines (System 2, computation)
+ * pp. 92-93: figuring average length of some lines (System 1, impressionistic) vs. total length of some lines (System 2, computation)

  * "Because System 1 represents categories by a prototype or a set of typical exemplars, it deals well with averages but poorly with sums.
 The size of the category, the number of instances it contains, tends to be ignored in judgments of what I will call **sum-like variables**."